mikek/django-toplevel-files/README.md

 that app does not validate file path and allows to create a file within subdirectories adjacent to `MEDIA_ROOT` (such files are not very useful though).

+Nobody can stop you using bare `django.views.static.serve` with a very relaxing urlconf and some hackish upload methods.
+If this sounds like your way, skip this app.

 ## Usage